Global stocks gain on corporate results, rising commodities

 NEW YORK A gauge of global equity markets climbed to a one-week high on Tuesday, lifted by rising commodity prices and a strong bounce in Europe, while solid corporate earnings helped drive share prices higher.

-Wall Street rose after a raft of stronger-than-expected results from UnitedHealth Group Inc (UNH.N), Netflix Inc (NFLX.O) and Goldman Sachs Group Inc (GS.N), among others.
+Wall Street rose after a raft of stronger-than-expected results from UnitedHealth Group Inc, Netflix Inc and Goldman Sachs Group Inc, among others.

 UnitedHealth gained 6.9 percent, Netflix soared 19 percent and Goldman Sachs rose 2.2 percent.